hkysxm/hky-s-note/IBM.md

    - continue to provide the clock signal to the CPC
  - 2 Oscillator have Neill-Concelman (BNC) connectors that provide pulse per second signal (PPS) synchronization to an external time source with PPS output
  - The SEs provide the Simple Network Time Protocol (SNTP) client function.

+### System control

+ - Various system elements are managed through the FSPs.
+ - Each FSP card has: two ports to connect to two internal Ethernet LANs, through system control hubs (SCH1 and SCH2)
+ - FSPs communicate with the SEs and provide a subsystem interface (SSI) for controlling components

+### CPC drawer power
+ - Each CPC drawer gets its power from two DCAs
+ - DCAs provide the required power for the drawer in an n+1 configuration
+ - Loss of one DCA leaves enough power to meet power requirements for the entire drawer
+ - DCAs can be concurrently serviced, and are accessed from the rear of the frame A

+## Single chip modules